VIALabs-io/hello-erc20/README.md

 # HelloERC20

 `HelloERC20` is an example `ERC20` token implemented in Solidity, designed for cross-chain operations without relying on traditional bridge mechanisms.
-Utilizing the VIA Labs NPM package and MessageClient extension, it demonstrates a bridgeless approach to native token minting and burning across different blockchain networks.
+Utilizing the VIA Labs package and MessageClient extension, it demonstrates a bridgeless approach to native token minting and burning across different blockchain networks.

 ## Features